FICO - The First Step to Home Buying

 Lenders want to be positive that allowing you a loan isn't a risk for them.
-Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a acceptable interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual having a better FICO score.
+Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
+You can qualify for a mortgage with a lower score, but the interest paid in the long run could be more than double that of someone having a stronger FICO score.

 Improving your credit score is the best way to ease into purchasing a home.
 Call us at (770) 708-3308 and we can help you get on the right track to the home of your dreams.

-There are plans to increase your score.
+How do you obtain a stronger score?
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some methods to improve your credit score by using these helpful hints:
+You'll improve your credit score by using these helpful hints:

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to one card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the majority of your debt sitting on a single card.

-- Store cards and gas cards.
-For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid carrying a large balance for too long because these types of cards normally have a surprising interest rate.
+- Apply for gas cards or store credit.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and stay on top of your payments, which will raise your credit.
+You should always beware of charging a large balance for too long because these types of cards normally have a surprising interest rate.

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts stay active.
+But, be sure to pay them off in one or two payments.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score, you're one step closer to becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of JG Atlanta Properties, LLC., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of JG Atlanta Properties, LLC., the loan process is sure to go more smoothly so you, too, can become a homeowner.